Achronus/zentra/README.md

 )
 ```

-In the future, `blocks` will be used for `3` and a custom `Data` model for `2`.

-## When Will Zentra Be Officially Released?

-We are working hard to release an official version (`v0.1.0`) by the end of `May/June 2024`.
-This will include the full core functionality listed in the [components](#components) section above, plus a working CLI, and detailed API documentation.
+## Active Development

+Zentra is a tool that is continously being developed with components being added to it regularly.
+There's a lot still to do to make it a fully functioning tool, such as a working CLI, detailed API documentation, and components for various libraries.

 Our goal is to provide a quality open-source product that works 'out-of-the-box' that everyone can experiment with, and then gradually fix unexpected bugs and introduce more component libraries on the road to a `v1.0.0` release.

-### On Release
+## Support

 We'll need help from developers like you to make this tool a delight to use, and a product worthy of the `Python`, `NextJS`, `React` and `Software/Web Development` community.

 Feedback and criticism will always be welcomed, and is encouraged to help make this tool worthwhile.

-There is still a lot left to do for us to feel comfortable opening Zentra to the world, so stay tuned for more updates if you are interested in using the tool in the future!